Computing Foundations

 Computational Data Science Lab

 We are the Computational Data Science lab at the University of Delaware.
-We are working on developing algorithmic and machine learning solutions towards effective and efficient decision makings in various systems, such as computational social networks, real-time embedded systems, and autonomous systems.
+We are working on developing algorithmic and machine-learning solutions for effective and efficient decision-making in various systems, such as computational social networks, real-time embedded systems, and autonomous systems.

 Program Analysis and Debugging Laboratory